Question from Phillip: Hi, Rick. Love your site and your tips.

 This only happens with Chrome.
 The same websites work perfectly with both Firefox and Edge.

-I removed Chrome and then reinstalled it along with the extensions I use and that seemed to get things back to normal, but then after about an hour or so the problem came right back.
+I removed Chrome and the extensions and then reinstalled them.
+That seemed to get things back to normal, but then after about an hour the problem came right back.

 I’m at a loss as to what could be causing this.
 I first suspected a virus but I ran all the scans you recommend in your excellent malware removal guide and everything came up clean.